-As a relatively central infill site with good access to village facilities, it would be particularly suitable for small units such as 1 or 2 bedroomed maisonettes which the village currently lacks.
+As a relatively central infill site with good access to village facilities, it would be particularly suitable for smaller units for down sizing and starter homes which the village currently lacks.
 It could provide up to 6 new dwellings.

 It is therefore consistent with the preferred spatial strategy for growing the village and should be allocated.